 Communication between the school and parents is very vital.
-PHCA requires all families to have internet access and a valid email address that is and will be checked and monitored on a regular basis by parents/guardians.
-As we go "GREEN", most information will be sent in digital form and parents should be able to print out forms if and as needed.
-We ask that parents be responsible in discussing all pertinent communications from the school with each other.
+PHCA requires all families to have internet access and a valid email address that is checked and monitored on a regular basis by parents/guardians.
+As we go "Green and Contactless", most information will be sent in digital form and parents should be able to print out forms as needed.
+If email is only going to one parent, please make sure information is discussed and communicated between each other.

-In the event that students do not reside with both parents, emails can be sent to both parents.
+If student does not reside with both parents, emails can be sent to both parents.
 However, communications that need to be mailed will only be sent to the address of record when the student was registered.
-All phone contacts from the school will be directed to the numbers listed on the "Student Emergency Card."
+All phone contacts from the school will be directed to the numbers listed on the "Emergency Contacts" listed in FACTS SIS.
 Materials sent home with the student will go to whichever home the student goes to on that day.
-Please make sure all information is communicated between each other.
+Once again, please make sure all information is discussed and communicated between each parent as needed.